Teenage Dream (Katy Perry song): Background and writing

-Perry described the process "a very pure moment for me" and continued saying, "[It was] where I started my creative juices.
+Perry described the process as "a very pure moment for me" and continued saying, "[It was] where I started my creative juices.
 And also it kind of exudes this euphoric feeling because everybody remembers what their teenage dreams were — all the girls that were on your poster walls."
 After she recorded the vocals, McKee pulled Luke and Martin aside and told them her idea, to which they responded, "Well why didn't you say that in the first place?".
 The chorus was rewritten, and the line "Skin tight jeans" was taken from the early "trying me on" version.
 When the final version was finished, McKee said, "We were all so pumped that it had paid off.
 I remember Max sitting back and saying 'I wish we could bottle this feeling'.
 It was really magical."
 Perry commented that even though the song was rewritten many times, she was "so happy to finally get somewhere that we all agreed on" after it was finished.
 During an interview in June 2010, Perry confirmed "Teenage Dream" as the second single from the album, and said that the song was about "kind of like feeling that way when you were a teenager: really emotional, really invested.....
 It's intense being in love and being a teenager."
-After confirming that "Teenage Dream" was also the title of the album, she explained that it was a throwback to her teenage years, as she thought back to her youth while contemplating marriage to her boyfriend Russell Brand.
+After confirming that "Teenage Dream" was also the title of the album, she explained that it was a throwback to her teenage years, as she thought back to her youth while contemplating marriage to her then-boyfriend Russell Brand.
 She added, "To me, this year is pretty heavy.
 I am going to be getting married and putting out this record, and there is so much going on that it's nice to think of those young dreams."